Granitecosmos/ModularPowerArmor/README.md

 # Credits

 I'd like to thank Ykara for giving me permission to use and modify the source of A12 EPOE.
 I've created this mod back in A12 for personal use and I wanted to achieve something I thought was only possible via C#.
 It turned out that wasn't really the case but I did anyway since this was my first DLL mod project ever and indeed I was successful.
+I didn't carry the DLL over to A13 though.

 I'd also like to thank Shinzy for giving me permission to use two textures from the old A12 Apparello mod.
 These two textures are assigned to be the display textures for every Arm and Leg piece of the Modular Armor sets.